soroel/alx-low_level_programming/0x00-hello_world/README.md

-prints the size of various types on the computer it is compiled and run on
+ generates the assembly code (Intel syntax) of a C code and save it in an output file